Discriminative Learning of the Prototype Set for Nearest Neighbor Classification: Empirical Results

 \subsection{Baseline Methods}

 We selected five recent prototype selection methods, which ranked highly among the 42 algorithm reported in a recent survey \cite{Garcia:2012:PSN:2122272.2122582}, as baselines for comparative analysis.
-Class conditional instance selection (CCIS) uses pair-wise relations among prototypes to define the selection criteria \cite{Marchiori:2010:CCN:1687045.1687136}.
-Fast condensed nearest neighbor (FCNN) exploits the condensation operation for prototype selection \cite{Angiulli:2007:FNN:1313048.1313207}.
-1B{{DROP3} uses a decremental procedure to reduce prototypes and is fast, efficient, and accurate among algorithms of the same approach \cite{Wilson:2000:RTI:343196.343200}.
-Random Mutation Hill Climbing (RMHC) uses stochastic hill climbing search to explore the prototype subset combination space \cite{Department94prototypeand}.
-SSMA conducts a stochastic population search based on the memetic algorithm, and exhibited the best overall performances among the methods reported in the above survey.} All baseline algorithms were executed in the KEEL software \cite{Alcala-Fdez:2008:KST:1459241.1459248}.
-We also report the performance of the nearest neighbor classifier using the full training set as prototypes (NoPS).
+Class conditional instance selection (CCIS) \cite{Marchiori:2010:CCN:1687045.1687136}, Fast condensed nearest neighbor (FCNN) \cite{Angiulli:2007:FNN:1313048.1313207}. {Decremental Reduction Optimization (DROP3)} \cite{Wilson:2000:RTI:343196.343200}, Random Mutation Hill Climbing (RMHC) \cite{Department94prototypeand}.
+All baseline algorithms were executed in the KEEL software \cite{Alcala-Fdez:2008:KST:1459241.1459248}. \relocate{Brief details of the baseline methods and their parameter specifications are presented in \apxref{apx:baselines}} We also report the performance of the nearest neighbor classifier using the full training set as prototypes (NoPS).

-\rewrite{The parameter specifications for the baseline methods are summarized in \tabref{tab:Parameter Specifications of Baseline Methods} in \apxTab}.
 Each method is evaluated using values in the second column and the best result is reported.
 With regards to the parameters of REPS, the regularization coefficient $C$ was set to $0.001$.
-Its results were robust with regards to the values of $C$.
+Its results were robust with regards to $C$.